-3.14 Terms included in a contract of care which seek to either restrict or exclude the liability of a nursing home in instances where they would otherwise be liable, run the risk of being considered unfair when assessed under the Unfair Terms Regulations.
-Paragraph (a) of the Grey List includes terms which have the object or effect of "excluding or limiting the legal liability of a seller or supplier in the event of the death of a consumer or personal injury to the latter resulting from an act or omission of that seller or supplier" as potentially unfair terms.
+3.15 Terms included in a contract of care which seek to either restrict or exclude the liability of a nursing home in instances where they would otherwise be liable, run the risk of being considered unfair when assessed under Part 6 of the Act.
+Section 132(1)(a) of the Act provides that terms which have the object or effect of excluding or limiting "the liability of a trader for the death of or personal injury to a consumer arising from an act or omission of the trader" are always unfair.

-As a consequence the following types of terms could potentially be unfair:
+As a consequence, the following types of terms could potentially be unfair: